dmerejkowsky/kata-train-reservation/README.md

 and it's your job to finish implementing it (but keep reading till the end before jumping to the implementation!)

-# Business Rules around Reservations
+# Business Rules around reservations

 There are various business rules and policies around which seats may be reserved.
 For a train overall, no more than 70% of seats may be reserved